 - Efficiency and coordination in service delivery

-- Supporting people who have mental health and problematic substance use issues
+- Supporting people who have mental health and substance use issues

 - Supporting people and families with maternal care (prenatal, perinatal, and postpartum)

-This approach involves creating interprofessional teams who work in collaboration with primary care providers to provide a range of health care services.
-This model of service delivery will increase the quality of care by providing continuity of care over time and across settings and result in better long-term health outcomes.
+This approach involves creating health care teams, which include your doctor or nurse practitioner and other health care professionals, to provide a range of health care services.
+This will increase the quality of care by providing continuity of care over time and across settings, and will result in better long-term health outcomes.

-Interprofessional teams are being put in place in communities across northern British Columbia.
-These teams will work closely with primary care physicians and nurse practitioners to accomplish shared health care goals with the person and their family.
+Health care teams are being put in place in communities across northern British Columbia.
+These teams include family doctors and nurse practitioners, with everyone working to achieve shared health care goals with the person and their family.

-In addition, to ensure safe and comprehensive care, relevant “need-to-know” information can be shared with physicians and other care providers, departments, and facilities within Northern Health who demonstrate they’re directly involved in your ongoing care.
-This group is known as the circle of care.
-The circle of care can include members on the interprofessional team.
+As well, to ensure safe and complete care, information about your health might be shared with doctors and other care providers, departments, or facilities in Northern Health who are directly involved in your care.
+This group is called the circle of care.
+It can include members of the health care team.

-A primary care home is a person-centred medical care setting, such as a family doctor’s office, where people establish a long-term relationship with a personal physician or nurse practitioner who provides and directs their medical care.
+A primary care home is a person-centred medical care setting, such as a family doctor’s office, where people establish a long-term relationship with a doctor or nurse practitioner who provides and directs their medical care.

-Interprofessional teams in the community are made up of a variety of health care professionals who work with a person’s doctor or nurse practitioner to support their total care.
-Referrals to the team will be based on the person’s health care needs.
+These community teams consist of a variety of health care professionals, including your doctor or nurse practitioner, to support your total care.
+Referrals to the team will be based on your health care needs.

 - Team leader